zengin/microsoft-graph-docs/api-reference/v1.0/resources/group.md

 |[resetUnseenCount](../api/group-resetunseencount.md)|None|Reset the unseenCount to 0 of all the posts that the signed-in user has not seen since their last visit.
 Supported for only Office 365 groups.|

 ## Properties

+> **Note:** The `creationOptions` property should not be used to determine the app that created a group and it will be deprecated at a future date.

 | Property	   | Type	|Description|
 |:---------------|:--------|:----------|
 |allowExternalSenders|Boolean| Indicates if people external to the organization can send messages to the group.
 Default value is **false**. <br><br>Returned only on $select. |